jarofjam/Pulpo/README.md

 * Http method DELETE: to delete a status
 ### Request(applicant)
 #### /api/applicant/request[?status={status}&department={department}]
-* Http method GET: to get all requests(or filter them by status and(or) department) which were created by a logged in user
+* Http method GET: to get all requests(or filter them by status and(or) department) that were created by a logged-in user
-* Http method POST: to create a new request with logged in user as an applicant
+* Http method POST: to create a new request with logged-in user as an applicant
 #### /api/applicant/request/{id}
 * Http method PUT: to update a request(cancel it or change description)
 ### Request(performer)
 #### /api/performer/department/request
 * Http method GET: to get all requests addressed to the department of the currently logged in user
 #### /api/performer/request[?status={status}]
-* Http method GET: to get all requests currently logged in user is assigned for as a performer(or filter them by status)
+* Http method GET: to get all requests currently logged in user is assigned as a performer(or filter them by status)
 #### /api/performer/request/{id}
-* Http method PUT: to update a request(change status, sigh up for it or change comment)
+* Http method PUT: to update a request(change status, sigh up for it, or change comment)
 ### Request(moderator)
 #### /api/moderator/request[?status={status}&department={department}]
 * Http method GET: to get all requests(or filter them by status and(or) department)
 #### /api/moderator/request/{id}
-* Http method PUT: to change a request(change status or update topic, description, comment or dealine)
+* Http method PUT: to change a request(change status or update topic, description, comment or deadline)
 * Http method DELETE: to delete a request
 ### Template(applicant)
 #### /api/applicant/template?department={department}
-* Http method GET: to get all temolates(or filtered by department)
+* Http method GET: to get all templates(or filtered by department)
 ### Template(moderator)
 #### /api/noderator/template
 * Http method GET: to get all templates